rklaehn/radixtree/README.md

 ### Lookup

 Successful lookup is O(k), where k is the number of elements in the key.
 Hashtable lookup is O(k) as well.
 Even if the hashcode matches, the key to be looked up has to be compared with the key in the hash map, which is O(k).

+### Contains

+Filters keys containing a substring